-Prior Approval, Planning, and Reporting of Conference/Meeting/Training Costs.
-OJP strongly encourages applicants that propose to use award funds for any conference-, meeting-, or training-related activity to review carefully - before submitting an application - the OJP policy and guidance on conference approval, planning, and reporting.
+Prior approval, planning, and reporting of conference/meeting/training costs.
+OJP strongly encourages applicants that propose to use award funds for any conference-, meeting-, or training-related activity to review carefully - before submitting an application - the OJP policy and guidance on "conference" approval, planning, and reporting.
 OJP policy and guidance (1) encourage minimization of conference, meeting, and training costs; (2) require prior written approval (which may affect project timelines) of most such costs for cooperative agreement recipients and of some such costs for grant recipients; and (3) set cost limits, including a general prohibition of all food and beverage costs.

-Costs Associated with Language Assistance (if applicable).
+Costs associated with language assistance (if applicable).
 If an applicant proposes a program or activity that would deliver services or benefits to individuals, the costs of taking reasonable steps to provide meaningful access to those services or benefits for individuals with limited English proficiency may be allowable.
 Reasonable steps to provide meaningful access to services or benefits may include interpretation or translation services where appropriate.

-For additional information, see the "Civil Rights Compliance" section under "Solicitation Requirements" in the OJP Funding Resource Center.
+For additional information, see the "Civil Rights Compliance" section of the OJP "Other Requirements for OJP Applications" webpage.